-Charat describes the study's methods in detail. some of the subjects.
+Charat describes the study's methods in detail.
+A few drawbacks to Breen's study include a lack of screening for comorbid conduct disorders, which were no doubt present in some of the subjects.
 The small sample size could have hindered the results, with only 13 subjects in each group.
 Another limitation is the small cross section: All subjects were white and clinically referred.
 Therefore, the findings cannot be generalized to a nonclinical, racially diverse population.
 Finally, the lack of male controls is surprising, given the usual trend to overrepresent boys when studying ADHD.
 A reasonable comparison would have been between girls with ADHD and boys in a control group to see if the girls' range of antisocial behavior was beyond that of control boys.